cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-15.6.1.md

     - /updating-to-15-1
     - /updating-to-15-2
     - /updating-to-15-2-1
+    - /updating-to-15.3
     - /updating-to-15-3-1
+    - /updating-to-15.4
     - /updating-to-15-4-1
     - /updating-to-15-5
+    - /updating-to-15.6
 ---

 ## Required Reading

 If you're on an unsupported firmware version, you can update to !!!include(./docs/en_US/include/latestfw)!!! and wait for an available jailbreak on iOS !!!include(./docs/en_US/include/latestfw)!!! instead.
+Keep in mind, you'll most likely be waiting for a jailbreak for a while.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is !!!include(./docs/en_US/include/latestfw)!!!, we can easily update to the desired firmware version.